sina-programer/BMI_Calculator/README.md

 # BMI_Calculator

 ## About the Program:
-You can calculate your BMI score by this program eaily!
+You can calculate your BMI score with this program eaily!

 ### Preview:
 ![preview](/Files/preview.png)